Analytics

 What is average view duration (AVD)?

 Average view duration (AVD) is the average minutes watched per view.
-It connects retention and length into one planning number.
-If your video is 10 minutes and average percent watched is 45%, your AVD is about 4.5 minutes.
-AVD is useful because it helps you estimate watch hours per 1,000 views and compare formats.
+It connects retention and video length into one planning number.
+If your video is ten minutes and average percent watched is 45%, AVD is about 4.5 minutes.
+AVD helps you estimate watch hours per 1,000 views and compare formats apples-to-apples — a tight eight-minute video with strong retention can beat a rambling fifteen-minute upload.

 How to use it